martynvdijke/gr-lora_sdr-profiler/README.md

 # gr-lora_sdr-profiler
-Simple profiler scripts for preformance meassuring of https://github.com/martynvdijke/gr-lora_sdr
+Simple profiler scripts for performance testing and measurement of https://github.com/martynvdijke/gr-lora_sdr using the scalene profiler.